ebdrup/json-schema-benchmark/README.md

 |[`json-model`](https://github.com/geraintluff/json-model)|[40](https://github.com/Muscula/json-schema-benchmark/blob/master/reports/json-model.md)|
 |[`JSV`](http://github.com/garycourt/JSV)|[54](https://github.com/Muscula/json-schema-benchmark/blob/master/reports/JSV.md)|

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the homepage of the validator to learn if that is the case for these tests.
+Go to the homepage of the validator to learn if that is the case for these tests.

 # Side-effects summary